Prince aims to rebrand Saudi Arabia from 9/11 hotbed of extreme Islam

 “People are worried about the consequences,” she said on a recent evening as she sat with her sister Mada in Riyadh’s Food Truck Square — one of a number of Western-style eateries that have sprung up in the capital.
 “The majority of the people are with him, but our culture is conservative.”

-Salman's gamble is that the opinions of young people he’s courting with social and economic changes outweigh concerns of religious conservatives who have long supported the ruling Al Saud family.
+Salman's gamble is that the opinions of the young people he’s courting with social and economic changes outweigh the concerns of religious conservatives who have long supported the ruling Al Saud family.

 But state-sanctioned conservatives have seen their power weaken.

-Among those detained was Prince Alwaleed bin Talal, one of the Middle East's richest people, with investments in Twitter, Apple, Rupert Murdoch's News Corp., Citigroup, and the Four Seasons, Fairmont and Movenpick hotel chains.
+Among those detained was Prince Alwaleed bin Talal, one of the Middle East's richest people, with investments in Twitter, Apple, Citigroup, and the Four Seasons, Fairmont and Movenpick hotel chains.

-Kristian Coates Ulrichsen, a research fellow at the James A. Baker III Institute for Public Policy at Rice University, suggested the arrests were designed to further smooth the young crown prince's eventual succession to the throne.
+Kristian Coates Ulrichsen, a research fellow at the James A. Baker III Institute for Public Policy at Rice University, suggested the arrests were designed to further smooth Salman's eventual succession to the throne.

 "As a leader who is set to remain in power for decades, Mohammed bin Salman is remaking the kingdom in his own image and signaling a potentially significant move away from the consensual balancing of competing interests that characterized Saudi rule in the past," Ulrichsen said.

-Note: CORRECTION (Nov.
-6, 12:45 p.m.): An earlier version of this article referred incorrectly to Alwaleed's investment in News Corp.
-According to the company, he sold his holdings in News Corp. in 2014; he does not currently hold an investment there.